Multiobject Tracking for Thresholded Cell Measurements: Simulation Study

-The tracking performance is evaluated by means of the generalized optimal subpattern assignment (GOSPA) metric \cite{Rah17} with parameters $p \rmv=\rmv 1$, $c \rmv=\rmv 20$, and $\beta \rmv=\rmv 2$.
-We show the GOSPA errors for PMB and PMB-AM for different thresholds $\eta \rmv\in\rmv \{2,4,6\}$ in Fig.\!\! \ref{fig:GOSPA1}.
+The tracking performance is evaluated by means of the generalized optimal subpattern assignment (GOSPA) metric~ \cite{Rah17} with parameters $p \rmv=\rmv 1$, $c \rmv=\rmv 20$, and $\beta \rmv=\rmv 2$ for different thresholds $\eta \rrmv\in\rrmv \{2,4,6\}$.
+We show the GOSPA errors for PMB and PMB-AM in Fig.\!\! \ref{fig:GOSPA1}.
 It can be seen that the use of AM improves tracking performance.
-In particular, as Fig. \ref{fig:GOSPA1}(c) indicates, surprisingly, the detection performance of newborn objects of PMB decreases for small $\eta$, which in turn also increases the total GOSPA error.
+In particular, as Fig.\! \ref{fig:GOSPA1}(c) indicates, surprisingly, the detection performance of newborn objects of PMB decreases for small $\eta$, which in turn also increases the total GOSPA error.
 This can be attributed to the fact that for low $\eta$ not only the possibility of object detection but also the number of clutter measurements increases.
-Here, AM helps the tracker to distinguish between object-originated and clutter measurements.
+Here, AM helps the tracker to distinguish between object-generated measurements and clutter measurements.

 Next, in Fig. \ref{fig:GOSPA2} we compare the GOSPA errors of PMB-AM and PMB-CM.
 As can be seen there, PMB-CM outperforms PMB-AM for all three values of $\eta$.
 This can be attributed to the applied point measurement approximation described in Section \ref{sec:PMM_wAI}, which seems to lead to a higher likelihood that a measurement was generated by a newborn object, which in turn to faster generation of new Bernoulli components.
-As a result, PMB-AM detects newly appeared objects slightly faster, as shown in Fig. \ref{fig:GOSPA2}(c), but on the other hand produces a significant higher number of false tracks than PMB-CM, as shown in Fig. \ref{fig:GOSPA2}(d); this effect is pronounced in scenarios with larger $\eta$.
+As a result, PMB-AM detects newly appeared objects slightly faster, as shown in Fig. \ref{fig:GOSPA2}(c), but on the other hand produces a significant higher number of false tracks than PMB-CM, as shown in Fig. \ref{fig:GOSPA2}(d); this effect is even pronounced in scenarios with larger $\eta$.